JotaPaiva/ecommerce_bootstrap/README.md

 Hello, world!

 I created this simple project to simulate a football shirts store.
-The navigation between pages was done using the HTML tag <href>.
+The navigation between pages was done using HTML only.

 I hope you guys like! :)